Warm. Sweet. Sticky. Spice. Zing. Crunch. And everything nice.

 How much walking is involved and how long would it take?

-Honestly?
 The total walking time is a cool 10 minutes.
 Sure, you could zipline your way down the market and neighbourhood with your mouth wide open.
 But it’s a marathon, not a sprint.
 There are things to see, shops around you, plus devouring the stories, ordering and waiting time, etc. It’ll take you around 1 to 1.5 hours.
+Note: Only one alternative stop is situated in a different neighbourhood.

 Are the stalls always open?

-Even God needs a break on Sunday, so no. Sometimes, some vendors go on vacation, just like the rest of us.
+Even God needs a break, so no. Sometimes, some vendors go on vacation, just like the rest of us.
 So what to do when this happens?
 We have alternative stops (with different foods) for the ones that get away, and brownie points for the mainstays.
 Opening times (subject to change) are always stated in this guide.

 Can I do this tour if I don't have data on my phone?